-This course prepares the pre K-12th grade teacher with understandings of the spiraling objectives in the Language Arts TEKS and how these skills and concepts can be interwoven to reinforce instruction and learning in all subject areas.
-Emphasis is placed on strategies to nurture research explorations, creative expression and critical thinking through writing, reading, speaking, and listening experiences.
+This course prepares the EC-12 teacher with understandings of the spiraling objectives in the Language Arts TEKS and how these skills and concepts can be interwoven to reinforce instruction and learning in all subject areas.
+Emphasis is placed on strategies to nurture research explorations, creative expression, critical thinking through writing, reading, speaking, and listening experiences.